RuchaCJadhav/Logistic_regression/README.md

-Logistic Regression for Diabetes Prediction
+Logistic Regression for Diabetes Prediction.
 This repository contains a Python script that demonstrates the implementation of logistic regression for predicting diabetes based on certain features.
 The dataset used for this example is the "diabetes.csv" file.

 Getting Started